Angular Signal Forms – Everything You Need to Know

 <form>[…]</form>

-In the initially shown screen shot (see above), this is the first error message that the component places above the form.
+In the screenshot shown initially, this is the first error message the component displays above the form.
 Validation errors from lower levels do not appear in errors.
-To retrieve these, the application can access the errors array on the respective levelor a parent's errorSummary:
+To retrieve these, the application can access the errors array on the respective level or a parent's errorSummary:

 <form>[…]</form>